 Web Scraping vs API: What’s the difference

 Web scraping involves gathering specific information from multiple websites and organizing it into a structured format for users.
-On the other hand, APIs allow seamless access to the data of an application or any software, but the availability and limitations of this data are determined by the owner.
+On the other hand, APIs allow seamless access to the data of an application or any software, but the owner determines the availability and limitations of this data.

 They may offer it for free or charge a fee and also limit the number of requests a user can make or the amount of data they can access.